MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/notifications-badges.md

 To create a PWA that supports push notifications:

-1. Subscribe to a messaging service using the [Push API][MDNPushApi].
+1. Subscribe to a messaging service using the [Push API](https://developer.mozilla.org/docs/Web/API/Push_API).
-1. Display a toast message when a message is received from the service using the [Notifications API][MDNNotificationsApi].
+1. Display a toast message when a message is received from the service, by using the [Notifications API](https://developer.mozilla.org/docs/Web/API/Notifications_API).

-Just like with Service Workers, the push notification APIs are standards-based APIs.
+Like Service Workers, the push notification APIs are standards-based APIs.
 The push notification APIs work across browsers, so your code should work everywhere that PWAs are supported.
-For more information about delivering push messages to different browsers on your server, go to [Web-Push][NPMWebPush].
+For more information about delivering push messages to different browsers on your server, see [Web-Push](https://www.npmjs.com/package/web-push).

-The following steps have been adapted from the Push Rich Demo in [Service Worker Cookbook][ServiceWorkerCookbookPushRichDemo] provided by Mozilla, which has many useful Web Push and service worker recipes.
+The following steps have been adapted from the Push Rich Demo in the [Service Worker Cookbook][ServiceWorkerCookbookPushRichDemo] provided by Mozilla.
+This Cookbook has many useful Web Push and Service Worker recipes.

 <!-- ====================================================================== -->
 ### Step 1 - Generate VAPID keys

 Push notifications require VAPID (Voluntary Application Server Identification) keys in order to send push messages to the PWA client.
 There are several VAPID key generators available online (for example, [vapidkeys.com][VapidkeysMain]).

-After generation, you should get a JSON object containing a public and private key.
-Save the keys for later steps in the following tutorial.
+After the keys are generated, you'll receive a JSON object that contains a public and private key.
+Save the VAPID keys for later use in the tutorial below.

 For information about VAPID and WebPush, see [Sending VAPID identified WebPush Notifications using the Mozilla Push Service][MozillaServicesSendingVapidWebPushNotificationsPush].

 <!-- ====================================================================== -->